Deep Weakly-supervised Anomaly Detection: Theoretical Analysis

-The underlying purpose of our data augmentation is to leverage both the limited labeled anomaly data and large unlabeled data by transferring a highly imbalanced weakly-supervised anomaly detection problem to a large balanced supervised learning of pairwise relations.
-First, due to the random sampling of pairwise relations used in PReNet, the sample size of the training data theoretically increases from $N+K$ for the weakly-supervised anomaly detection problem to $K^3N^3$ for the pairwise relation learning, which enables deep learning even for an anomaly detection problem with only a few thousands of unlabeled instances and dozens of labeled anomalies.
-We have $K^2$ of $C_{\mathbf{\{a,a\}}}$ pairwise relations, $K\times N$ of $C_{\mathbf{\{a,u\}}}$ and $N^2$ of $C_{\mathbf{\{u,u\}}}$ relations; in Step 5 of PReNet in Algorithm \ref{alg:prenet}, we independently sample from three different pairwise relations, and thus, there are $K^3N^3$ pairwise relations to choose from.
-Such a large size clearly helps build up the generalizability and then the detection performance of our anomaly detection model.
-Note that PReNet uses a shared-weight two-stream network in its representation learner $\psi(\cdot; \Theta_r)$, so the representation learning is still optimized on the original $\mathcal{X}$ data space rather than the pairwise higher-order $\mathcal{P}$ space.
-This trick well supports the scale-up of the training sample size while adding nearly no extra model complexity.
+The random instance pairing module seamlessly leverages the two instance sets $\mathcal{A}$ and $\mathcal{U}$ to create large-scale proxy class labels to support pairwise relation feature learning.
+That is, the sample size of the training data theoretically increases from $N+K$ in the original data space to $(N+K)^2$ for the pairwise relation learning, including $K^2$ of $C_{\mathbf{\{a,a\}}}$ pairs, $2K\times N$ of $C_{\mathbf{\{a,u\}}}$ pairs and ${N^2}$ of $C_{\mathbf{\{u,u\}}}$ pairs (note that as set notion is used, $\mathbf{\{a,u\}}= \mathbf{\{u,a\}}$).
+Such a large size helps build up the generalizability and then the performance of our detector.
+Note that PReNet uses a shared-weight two-stream network in $\psi(\cdot; \Theta_r)$, so the feature learning is still optimized on the $\mathcal{X}$ data space rather than the higher-order pairwise $\mathcal{P}$ space.
+This trick well supports the scale-up of the training sample size while adding no extra model complexity.
+Further, the relation learning in Eqn. (\ref{eqn:obj}) enforces PReNet to discriminate the representations of anomaly-anomaly, anomaly-normal and normal-normal pairwise interactions (as $\mathcal{U}$ contains mostly normal data).
+This results in a joint learning of diverse patterns of abnormality, normality, and their interactions, avoiding the exclusive fitting of the seen abnormalities that may consequently overfit the seen abnormalities and fail to generalize to unseen abnormalities.

-Furthermore, in Step 5 of PReNet, we sample about a quarter of pairwise relations from $C_{\mathbf{\{a,a\}}}$, a quarter from $C_{\mathbf{\{a,u\}}}$, and half from $C_{\mathbf{\{u,u\}}}$.
-That means, about half of data instances in these pairwise relations are from labeled anomalies.
-Through oversampling pairwise relations from $C_{\mathbf{\{a,a\}}}$ and $C_{\mathbf{\{a,u\}}}$, labeled anomalies are relatively balanced with unlabeled data instances, during the `supervised' anomaly score learning in Steps \ref{prenet:s5} and \ref{prenet:s6}.
-Thus, the imbalance issue caused by $K\ll N$, which often substantially deteriorates learning performance, is massaged.

-More importantly, the pairwise interaction between the pair samples of $C_{\mathbf{\{a,a\}}}$ or $C_{\mathbf{\{a,u\}}}$ carries diverse information from each other, and the corresponding pairwise data space is significantly larger than that of the small labeled anomaly set $\mathcal{A}$.
-Thus, oversampling from these two pairwise sample pools substantially augments our training data with naturally diverse and discriminative pairwise anomaly-related samples, providing substantially richer anomaly supervision information than oversampling from the small anomaly set $\mathcal{A}$ only.